seanap/Docker-Update-Script/README.md

 # Docker-Update-Script
-Create a script to run the 4 docker commands needed to force pull/upgrade docker apps.
-Add this to path and make an executable from anywhere command
+Create a script to run the 4 docker commands needed to force pull/upgrade docker apps using docker-compose.
+Add this to path to make an executable from anywhere command.

 # Install